k0retux/fuddly/docs/source/tutorial.rst

 Two compementary options are provided by the framework:

 - The `Scenario Infrastructure` that enables you to have access to automatically-created `Generators` that comply to the protocols you described.
-Refer to :ref:`scenario-desc`.
+Refer to :ref:`scenario-infra`.

 - The definition of `Virtual Operators`. refer to :ref:`tuto:operator`